E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

 ElVibRot
 --------

 `ElVibRot <https://github.com/lauvergn/ElVibRot-TnumTana>`_ is a package for general quantum dynamics simulation using curvilinear coordinates.
 The code has no built-in limitation in terms of the number of degrees of freedom.
 It applied a numerical but exact kinetic energy operator with Tnum (Automatic differentiation), which enables much flexibility in the choice of the curvilinear coordinates [Tnum]_.
 Moreover, the Smolyak algorithm [Smo]_ is employed to avoid the conventional direct-product basis sets and grids, which allows the simulation of larger systems.
-Typically, the package could be used for 1) Vibrational levels, intensities for floppy molecular systems; 2) Wave-packet propagation with or without time dependant Hamiltonian; 3) Quantum gate and optimal control; 4) Optimization with the given set of curvilinear coordinates.
+Typically, the package could be used for
+1) Vibrational levels, intensities for floppy molecular systems;
+2) Wave-packet propagation with or without time dependent Hamiltonian;
+3) Quantum gate and optimal control;
+4) Optimization with the given set of curvilinear coordinates.

 .. toctree::